About Us

 Research Assistant

-Pam Brown BA, MSc (in progress) is a Masters student in Human Communication Disorders (Speech-Language Pathology) at the Dalhousie School of Communication Sciences and Disorders.
+Pam Brown MSc, SLP-Reg, is a research assistant at the Oral Health and Swallowing Lab and speech-language pathologist at Hearing & Speech Nova Scotia.
 Their research interests are broad, including transgender voice care, communication and swallowing rehabilitation, language preservation and documentation, and dysphagia assessment and management.
-Pam's current MSc thesis focuses on understanding the acoustic properties of voice that change throughout testosterone hormone replacement therapy for trans masculine individuals.
-As a research assistant in the lab, Pam is excited to broaden their understanding of dysphagia, gain more experience conducting research, and contribute to the evergrowing field of SLP through a person-centred lens.
+Pam's master’s thesis, presented at WPATH and ASHA, focused on understanding the acoustic properties of voice that change throughout testosterone hormone replacement therapy for trans masculine individuals.
+As a research assistant in the lab, Pam is enthusiastic about broadening their understanding of dysphagia, gaining more experience conducting research, and contributing to the ever-growing field of SLP through a person-centered lens.

 Debbie Chan (she/her)